souravsaha51/grocery_store_webapp/README.md

 4. Set up the SQL database.
 EER Diagram is attached to understand the type of database <img width="538" alt="image" src="https://github.com/souravsaha51/grocery_store_webapp/blob/main/EER%20diagram.png?raw=true">
 6. Run the application, server.py
-7. Access the web application in your browser: (use path of ./grocery_app/ui/index.html as browser url)